 How strong project leadership paves the way to change

-If you want to solve the highest leverage “small problem” possible, consider choosing resource management.
+If you want to solve the highest impact “small problem” possible, consider choosing resource management.
 Why?
-Because when it’s done right, the business practices built around this tool can be the solution to oh-so-many problems.
+Because when it’s done right, the business practices built around it can be the solution to oh-so-many problems.
 For example:

 - The right people can be assigned to the right work for the right amount of time.

-- People can truly be seen.
+- See people as more than just their job titles.
 Right now, the only way to know someone’s background is to go to LinkedIn.
-We, as management, continuously overlook the expertise we have in our own company.
+We continuously overlook the expertise we have in our own company.
 This is not only wasteful, but also causes unnecessary turnover.

-- Reskilling and upskilling is actually fairly easy when you work with people and can plan career development as part of their job.
+- Reskilling and upskillingare actually fairly easy when you work with people and can plan career development as part of their job.

 - When people are engaged, productivity goes up.
 This makes it possible to get strategy executed by sequencing the necessary work to match the people available to do the work.